softark/yii2-cropper-bs5/options.md

 | cropperOptions['icons']['cursor-cross-hair'] | 🞡      | `<i class="fa-solid fa-plus"></i>`                      |
 | cropperOptions['icons']['cursor-move']       | ✥       | `<i class="fa-solid fa-arrows-up-down-left-right"></i>` |

+This table shows the default values of the icon definitions.
+Depending on `cropperOpitons['useFontAwesome']`, different icons will be used.

 You may override any one of them.
+It's possible to mix unicode icons with fontAwesome ones.

 ## jsOptions
 | name      | type  | required | default value |